Welcome to our Application Guide and Frequently Asked Questions

 Application Assessment and Awards

-Semiconductor Talent Award offer – What is meant by ‘Provisional Offer’ and ‘Confirmed Offer’?
+Semiconductor Talent Award offer – What is meant by ‘Provisional Award’ and ‘Confirmed Award’?

-- A ‘Provisional Offer’ is sent ahead of results day.
-Candidates with provisional offers will be asked to provide proof of their university placement by 23:59 on 21 August, and exam results following A-Level, BTEC, Scottish Highers Results exam results days on 5 August (Scotland) or 14 August 2025 (England, Wales, Northern Ireland).
+• A ‘Provisional Award’ is sent ahead of results day, before you receive your confirmation of your university place.
+Candidates with provisional offers will be asked to provide proof of their university placement by 23:59 on 20 August 2026.

-- A ‘Confirmed Offer’ is subject to confirming acceptance at either firm or insurance university.
-NB: If you accept your insurance offer, this must be a UKESF partner university.
+• A ‘Confirmed Award’ is subject to confirming acceptance at either firm or insurance university.

 Applications will be assessed on a range of criteria, including those relevant to improving social mobility and representation in the semiconductor sector, alongside the perceived impact of the award.